keithbuhler/dissertation-story/Dissertation Story.md

 ## Introduction

-The last chapter defended the very possibility of an ethical naturalism, this chapter needs to defend its plausibility.
-In order to show how moral norms are instances of natural norms, we first had to defend the notion of natural normativity in general.
+The last chapter defended the very possibility of an ethical naturalism, this chapter must go further and defend its plausibility.
+In order to show how moral norms are instances of natural norms, we had to defend the notion of natural normativity in general.
 This chapter extends the discussion of natural normativity to include "human norms".

-I argue that certain generic propositions about human beings are both scientifically true and ethically normative.
-We must first uncover, if possible, a set of scientific generics about humanity, specifying what kind of natural creature human beings are and what kind of characteristic life they live, and so on.
-Such generics, it is hoped, will give us initial insight into the concept and content of virtue, excellence, wisdom, and flourishing, which are our main themes.
+I shall argue that certain generic propositions about human beings are both scientifically true *and* normatively or ethically significant.
+We must first uncover, if possible, a set of scientific generics about humanity.
+What is a human being?
+What kinds of activities does "the human" being do?
+What kind of life does it live?
+If we can uncover answers to such questions, in the form of Aristotelian Categoricals or generics, then they will give us initial insight into the concept and content of virtue, excellence, wisdom, and flourishing, which are our main themes.

 Section 2 of this chapter develops the intuitive observation that human beings are natural organisms.
 That is, we are *animals* enjoying the properties common to the entire tree of life but also enjoying other, more peculiar, properties relating to our speaking, innovating, deliberating, and so on.
 Generics about human beings give us a conception of human nature that is seamlessly both normative and descriptive?
 If so, then we must first uncover, if possible, a set of scientific generics about humanity, specifying what kind of natural creature human beings are and what kind of characteristic life they live -- what kind of life they live "by nature".
 Such generics, it is hoped, will give us initial insight into concepts that will be developed in the next chapter, such as human virtue, excellence, wisdom, and flourishing.

 Section 3 focuses in more detail on the cluster of concepts implied in the notion of practical reasoning.
+It argues that a human being is a practical rational primate.
+This conception of human nature that is seamlessly both normative and descriptive.
+Human beings find themselves in a nexus of normativity that is both "natural" (i.e., automatic, default, not created by us) and normative (i.e., binding, non-optional).
 It argues that observing human behaviors both from "within" and "without" the human point of view allows us to see what is unique about human beings, their capacities, and ends.
 If, even with these differences, humans fit the larger pattern of natural normativity defended in chapter 2.
 By comparison to the human life form, evaluations of individual human beings is possible.

 Section 4 addresses a few objections.
 I attempt to sympathetically articulate and provide a response to a series of worries philosophers have about the neo-Aristotelian project of grounding ethical evalutions in some normatively loaded conception of human nature.
 For example, some think that there are no such things as the sort of "natures" as I have described; others think that there are natures but that there is no human nature; others think that human nature comes with no built in teleological boundaries; others think that human nature comes with a few built in teleological boundaries are the ends of reproduction and survival.
 Each of these receives an initial rebuttal, though a few of them will require further comment in a later chapter.

 Section 5 begins to apply the foregoing account of human nature and natural human norms to ethics.
-Specifically, I shall argue that *a human being* is a practical, rational primate.
-As practical, rational animals, we find ourselves in a nexus of normativity that is both "natural" (i.e., automatic, default, not created by us) and normative (i.e., binding, non-optional).
-This conception of human nature that is seamlessly both normative and descriptive.
-Hence, it is a basic normative fact that a human being *is to become a fully mature human being*.
+Specifically, I shall argue that as practical, rational animals, a a basic human norm is that one *is to become a fully mature human being*.
 Practical primates have prima facie normative obligation to be what they are (to respect the conditions and criteria of their life form) and a prima facie obligation to become fully mature practical primates.

 ## Animals of a Peculiar Sort

-We can put the argument of this chapter compactly like this:

-**Natural Human Norms Argument**
-(1) On ethical naturalism, all natural organisms exhibit formal and functional (i.e., teleological) facts which are expressible in generics -- these are natural norms.
-(2) Human beings are natural organisms of a peculiar sort.
-(3) Therefore, human beings exhibit formal and teleological facts which are expressible in generics; there are *human* norms.

-Foot is well aware that the imposition of normativity onto brute nature, or the derivation of normativity from brute nature, is likely to seem absurd.
+The previous chapter drew substantially from Philippa Foot to argue that *any* animal exists within a nexus of natural normativity.
+Since humans are animals, it would seem to follow that humans are subject to natural norms.
+Foot is well aware that the derivation of normativity from brute nature is likely to seem absurd, especially when it comes to human beings.
 She says:

 >The idea that any features and operations of humans could be evaluated in the same way as those of plants and animals may provoke instant opposition.
 For to say that this is possible is to imply that some at least of our judgements of goodness and badness in human beings are given truth or falsity by the conditions of human life.
 And even if it is allowed that certain evaluations of this kind are possible—-those vaguely thought of perhaps as ‘merely biological’—-there is bound to be skepticism about the possibility that ‘moral evaluation’ could be like this.^[@foot2001natural 38.]

 Despite such legitimate worries, we have followed Foot in trying to earn a hearing for this notion by arguing that the "meaning of 'good' in so-called 'moral contexts'" does not have a special logic of its own.
 Rather, 'good' and 'defective' pick out natural properties of living things.
-The goodness of a cactus is relative to its cactus nature; the goodness of human beings is relative to their human nature.
+The goodness of a cactus is relative to its cactus nature; likewise, we should expect that the goodness of human beings is relative to their human nature.

-Perhaps we have gone too quick.
 Are human beings natural organisms?
 On its face, calling human beings organisms or animals or primates appears to be an innocent truism. *Of course* humans share properties in common with every other organism: they enjoy a particular evolutionary history; they move about the earth engaging in activities such as reproducing, sleeping, feeding, dying, and so on.
 But some of objected to the suggestion that human beings are *mere* animals.
 We are different from other animals, and the significance of this difference is a matter of some controversy.
 Certainly, humans exhibit a range of actions such as language and complex social systems that other animals do not.
 As Hursthouse summarizes:

 >When we moved from the evaluations of other social animals to ethical evaluations of ourselves, there was an obvious addition to the list of aspects which are evaluated.
 The other animals act [as opposed to chemicals which are only acted upon.].
 So do we occasionally, but mostly we act from reason, as they do not, and it is primarily in virtue of our actions from reason that we are ethically good or bad human beings.
 So that is one difference that our being rational makes.^[@hursthouse1998virtue 217.]

-In light of the difference of being rational, the task in discovering true generics about human beings is capturing what is common between us and other animals and what is unique about rational animals.
+In light of the difference of being rational, the task in discovering true generics about human beings is capturing what is common, and what is unique, about humans.

 My view is that human beings are animals of a peculiar sort where the peculiarities do not erase the commonalities.
 The traditional formula that humans are "rational animals" is close to correct.
 As such, both the *animal* part of that formula is essential and the *rational* part.
 To see why, let's first consider in a bit more detail what it means to be an animal, and why it matters.
 Then we will look at what it means to be the peculiar sort of animal we are.